4S1ght/ibfs/spec/spec-1.0.md

 └──────────────────┴───────────────────────────────────────────────────────────────────────────┘
 ```

+# Sector types
+IBFS makes use of multiple sector types, which are `root`, `head`, `link`, `storage` and `raw`
+sectors. all of which are constructed according to their purposes.

 ## Root sector
 The root sector stores all crucial filesystem metadata necessary for mounting and operation.
 Most importantly, it holds the root directory address and cryptographic metadata used to verify
-decryption keys necessary to operate on the volume if encryption is enabled.
+decryption keys, effectively serving as the entry point into the filesystem.

 **Root sector size**
 The maximum safely usable space inside the root sector is equal to the minimum sector size allowed
-by the specification ─ **1024 bytes.**
+by the specification ─ **1024 bytes.**.
+The actual size of the root sector may be larger, depending
+on sector size configured.

 **Encryption & Data safety**
 The root sector, along with the root metadata block are the only regions that do not undergo